Many technology companies are going through a period of unprecedented change as they:

 I've been in this business probably about 30 years now, helped many organizations build the capabilities to deliver change.
 And I think about every five years something comes along and people say to me, "Well, this is going to be really easy to learn.
 People are used to change.
 They do this at home."
 Invariably, they're disappointed when those things don't turn out to be true.
 And that's why I was really pleased the other day, I was seeing a speech by Ginni Rometty, who's the IBM CEO, and she was saying, "A couple of things I've learned at IBM."

 One, is that it's quite easy for people to become overwhelmed by change.
 And so there's lots of changes that mount up and eventually people stop changing.
-The second thing, she was particular talking about AI, but I think you could probably apply it to almost any type of digital change, is that she said, "The number one thing it's all about is behavior change."
-And AI will only work if people that are employees, leaders, change their own behaviors, and that requires change management.
+The second thing, she was particular talking about AI, but I think you could probably apply it to almost any type of digital change, is that she said, "The number one thing it's all about is behaviour change."
+And AI will only work if people that are employees, leaders, change their own behaviours, and that requires change management.

 Well, from a change management perspective, I've already mentioned digital transformation, which is a giant change that they're having to manage with their customers, but I think a subset of that which I notice is that customers now, in this day and age, want faster and faster execution, I think they call it time to value.
 At the same time, technology organizations need people to renew subscriptions, which is about adopting it in the first place, and lots of users use it, and then lots of users in the organization want to continue using it.
 And those two things really come together, they're part of the same thing, they're kind of yin and yang.
 But in order to do that users have to change their behaviors.
 And so I think the tactical challenge is to use change management techniques very early in these engagements, which help people do that rapidly.